 Australia has major security, political, economic and humanitarian interests in finding a solution to, and mitigating the impacts of, the conflict in Iraq.
 The conflict is a source of regional and global instability, an incubator for international terrorism and a major destination for foreign fighters.
-Since ISIS entered Mosul in June 2014, 3.1 million Iraqis have been internally displaced and 10 million are in need of humanitarian assistance.
+Over the course of the Da'esh conflict, over 5.9 million people were displaced from their homes.
+Despite the declaration of military victory over Da'esh by then Iraqi Prime Minister on 9 December 2017, many Iraqis remain in need of humanitarian assistance.
+As at August 2019, 1.6 million Iraqis remain internally displaced and 6.7 million are in need of some form of humanitarian assistance.

-Our funding will address humanitarian needs such as food, medical assistance and access to clean water.
-It will also address protection risks for the most vulnerable with a particular emphasis on women and girls.
+Our funding addresses humanitarian needs such as food, medical assistance and access to clean water.
+It also addresses protection risks for the most vulnerable with a particular emphasis on women and girls.

-The package will support the Government of Iraq's efforts to stabilise liberated areas by restoring basic services for those returning to their homes.
-Recognising that the long-term stability of a post-war Iraq relies upon reconciliation, Australian funding will support reconciliation mechanisms and initiatives.
+The package also supports the Government of Iraq's efforts to stabilise liberated areas by restoring basic services for those returning to their homes.
+Recognising that the long-term stability of a post-war Iraq relies upon reconciliation, Australian funding supports social cohesion and reconciliation mechanisms and initiatives.